“Can you tell them to come and pick up their things between 3pm and 5pm? I'll leave it all in a box by the bins.”

 Keep the standard transfer time frames in mind though.

-Cash transfers can take from two to four weeks to complete.
-They might take longer if you’ve asked your current provider to sell your shares to cash first.
+Cash ISA transfers can take from two to four weeks to complete.
+They might take longer if you've asked your current provider to sell your individual shares to cash first.

 Transfer your ISA to Freetrade

-It’s simple and free to transfer your ISA to Freetrade.
+It's simple and free to transfer many types of ISA accounts to Freetrade.